 When does cord blood stored in family banks have significant odds of use?

 Family members: The graph on the left illustrates that, as people get older, rates of cancer increase, and the cumulative probability of having a stem cell transplant increases.
 In the United States, 1 in 217 people, or .46%, will have a stem cell transplant (not just need one, but have one) by age 70.
 Hence the cord blood that parents store from their baby might be of help to an immediate family member years from now.
-The cord blood is most likely to match first degree relatives: siblings and parents.
+The cord blood is most likely to match first degree relatives: full siblings and parents.

 Inherited disorders: The odds of use quoted for the average person in the United States do not apply to some families and do not apply at all in other countries.

 For example, some parents want cord blood banking because they have many relatives with an auto-immune disorder like Multiple Sclerosis, and they know that stem cell transplants show promise for auto-immune diseases.

 In Asian countries where the inherited blood disorder Thalassemia is prevalent, family cord blood banks are filling a public health need.
 Families can bank cord blood from a healthy baby to provide a sibling cord blood transplant to an older child with thalassemia.
 In Thailand some families are using assisted reproduction technology to conceive a matched savior sibling for an older child with Thalassemia.

 Regenerative medicine: Parents are most likely to need their baby's cord blood to treat neurological disorders that are diagnosed in the first few years of life.
 These include autism, cerebral palsy, hypoxic-ischemic encephalopathy (HIE), apraxia, ataxia, hydrocephalus, in-utero stoke, traumatic brain injury, and similar conditions.